ExclusiveCycling: "Our health protocol served as a model for other bodies" (D. Lappartient, UCI)

 "Like many sports, renewing our audience is a challenge.
 Young people are not watching as much TV and are opting for shorter formats on other media" (D. Lappartient, UCI)

 It clearly proves our global status.
-The IOChas 206 affiliated national committees and we now have 201 member national federations.
+The IOC International Olympic Committee has 206 affiliated national committees and we now have 201 member national federations.
 For example, a rider from South Sudan competed in the last Junior Track World Championships.
 The addition of the Vatican is perhaps more symbolic, but it reinforces our universal nature: cycling appeals to everyone, as a sport and as a tool to promote sustainability.
 There is no place in the world where cycling cannot be practiced in one way or another.

 Developing cycling on every continent is one of our goals.
 It is not enough that these World Championships are held in Africa, they must be Africa's championships: African athletes must be at the start of every race.